LaurenC2022/-Invest-in-Moms-for-Smarter-Kids/README.md

 2. Open the Project in CodeSpace on github

-3. Create vitrual development environment and download all requirements
+3. Create vitrual development environment, download all requirements & extentions

-4. Download requirements & visual code extentions

     You may need to install the following extentions in Visual Studio Code:
     (VS Code will usually notify you when an extention needs to be installed)